mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

       }
 ~~~~~~~~

 We developed a general purpose library in this section for simulating populations of chromosomes that can evolve to a more “fit” population given a fitness function that ranks individual chromosomes in order of fitness.
-In Section [section:java-ga-example] we will develop an example GA application by defining the size of a population and the fitness function that we saw earlier.
+In the next section we will develop an example GA application by defining the size of a population and the fitness function that we saw earlier.

 ## Finding the Maximum Value of a Function  {#java-ga-example}